 Armor: This is the amount of Armor provided by the equipment, which is added to the wearer’s Toughness when the covered location is hit in combat.
 A character who wears multiple layers of armor only gains the highest bonus—they do not stack.
 Note that unless an attacker states otherwise, hits are always directed at the victim’s torso.By wearing a helmet, a PC can prevent called shots from ignoring their armor and causing additional damage to them.

 Cost: This is the cost of the item in credits.
 Equipment with a value of <1 may be purchased “for free” by any PC that has at least one credit available since they are considered to be relatively inexpensive.
+Weapons with a value of NO may only be acquired through play.

 Damage: Damage is listed in terms of dice.
 Projectile weapons have fixed damage (such as 2d6).
 Melee weapons have damage based on the wielder’s Strength die plus another die, as listed under individual weapon entries.
 A dagger, for instance, inflicts Str+1d4 damage.